Delegations of Authority for Academic Actions

 An appointment via change in title requires an approved Search Report or waiver of recruitment.
 A dossier is prepared following the appointment checklist for the title series being requested.
 Follow the delegation of authority for appointments for the proposed series, rank and step.

 ASSOCIATE DEAN AND EXECUTIVE ASSOCIATE DEAN ACADEMIC REVIEWS

-All academic review actions (merit and promotions) during tenure as Associate or Executive Associate Dean are non-redelegated and come to the office of the Vice Provost-Academic Affairs for review by the Committee on Academic Affairs.
+All academic review actions (merit and promotions) during tenure as Associate or Executive Associate Dean are non-redelegated and come to the office of the Vice Provost-Academic Affairs for review by the Committee on Academic Personnel.

 CAREER EQUITY REVIEW PROCESS

 Refer to the Vice Provost - Academic Affairs web site for information: Career Equity Review